updownpress/markdown-lint/rules/014-commands-show-output.md

+---
-## MD014 - Dollar signs used before commands without showing output
+title: MD014 - Dollar signs used before commands without showing output

-Tags: code
+tags:  [code]

-Aliases: commands-show-output
+alias: commands-show-output
+---

 This rule is triggered when there are code blocks showing shell commands to be typed, and the shell commands are preceded by dollar signs ($):